 Whatsmydns.net

 Whatsmydns.net is a great DNS propagation checker you can use to find where record changes have propagated around the world.
-All you have to do is enter your domain name, and then select the record you want to check.
+All you have to do is enter your domain name and select the record you want to check.

 Dig from GSuite Toolbox

-Google has it’s own set of tools you can use to check DNS and diagnose common issues.
-Just enter the domain you’re diagnosing, and then select the record you want to check.
+Google has its own set of tools you can use to check DNS and diagnose common issues.
+Just enter the domain you’re diagnosing and select the record you want to check.
 Unlike Whatsmydns.net, however, Google’s tool will not show how records have propagated.

 Dig Web Interface

-For more advanced users, Dig Web Interface offers a few more bells and whistles you can use to check DNS.
+For more advanced users, Dig Web Interface offers additional features to check DNS.
 It can also check for both domain names and IP addresses.

 In conclusion

-So now you know how to check DNS.
-The next time you run into issues, you’ll now be able to troubleshoot a bit on your own.
-And of course, if you ever run into issues, you can always contact GoDaddy for help.
+Now you know how to check DNS.
+The next time you run into issues, you’ll be able to troubleshoot a bit on your own.
+If you ever encounter problems, you can always contact GoDaddy for assistance.
 We’re here 24/7 with award-winning customer support!